cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 Ideally the fees can easily be redeemed in native tokens on both sides, but relayers may select others.
 In this example, the relayer collects a fair bit of IRIS, covering its costs there and more.
 It also collects channel-7/ATOM vouchers from many packets.
 After relaying a few thousand packets, the account on the Cosmos Hub is running low, so the relayer will send those channel-7/ATOM vouchers back over channel-7 to it's account on the Hub to replenish the supply there.

-The sender chain will escrow 0.003 channel-7/ATOM and 0.002 IRIS.
-In the case that a forward relayer submits the `MsgRecvPacket` and a reverse relayer submits the `MsgAckPacket`, the forward relayer is reqarded 0.003 channel-7/ATOM and the reverse relayer is rewarded 0.001 IRIS.
+The sender chain will escrow 0.003 channel-7/ATOM and 0.002 IRIS from the fee payers' account.
+In the case that a forward relayer submits the `recvPacket` and a reverse relayer submits the `ackPacket`, the forward relayer is rewarded 0.003 channel-7/ATOM and the reverse relayer is rewarded 0.001 IRIS while 0.001 IRIS is refunded to the original fee payer.
 In the case where the packet times out, the timeout relayer receives 0.002 IRIS and 0.003 channel-7/ATOM is refunded to the original fee payer.

 The logic involved in collecting fees from users and then paying it out to the relevant relayers is encapsulated by a separate fee module and may vary between implementations.
 However, all fee modules must implement a uniform interface such that the ICS-4 handlers can correctly pay out fees to the right relayers, and so that relayers themselves can easily determine the fees they can expect for relaying a packet.

-### Fee Module Contract
+### Fee Middleware Contract

 While the details may vary between fee modules, all Fee modules **must** ensure it does the following:

 - It must have in escrow the maximum fees that all outstanding packets may pay out (or it must have ability to mint required amount of tokens)
-- It must pay the receive fee for a packet to the forward relayer specified in `PayFee` callback
+- It must pay the receive fee for a packet to the forward relayer specified in `PayFee` callback (if unspecified, it must refund forward fee to original fee payer(s))
 - It must pay the ack fee for a packet to the reverse relayer specified in `PayFee` callback
 - It must pay the timeout fee for a packet to the timeout relayer specified in `PayTimeoutFee` callback
 - It must refund any remainder fees in escrow to the original fee payer(s) if applicable